mrocklin/thesis/outline.md

 Previous Numerical Linear Algebra Project
 -----------------------------------------

-This section then analyzes the previous chapter from the lens of software design.
-We note the benefits of various design choices.
+Analyzes the previous chapter from the lens of software design.
+Note the benefits of various design choices.

 *   The different pieces of the above program can be developed independently.
 Each piece assumes knowledge of only one area of expertise.
 *   New parts can be tested and compared.